Samantha Davies (sailor)

 Samantha "Sam" Davies (born 23 August 1974 in Portsmouth) is an English yachtswoman.

 Personal life

 Davies went to school at Portsmouth High School and received a degree in mechanical engineering from St John's College, Cambridge.
-She now lives in Kerlin (Trégunc), Brittany, France with fellow offshore sailor Romain Attanasio who she is engaged to and with whom she has a son Ruben.
+She now lives in Kerlin (Trégunc), Brittany, France.
+She has a son, Ruben, whom she shares with her ex-partner, fellow offshore sailor Romain Attanasio.